Primordial Gravitational Waves from Phase Transitions during Reheating

-where $a_I$ is the scale factor at the end of the inflationary era.
+where $a_I$ is the scale factor at the end of the inflationary era and $\xi$ captures the scaling of the SM temperature with the scale factor during reheating.
 During the reheating era, the SM temperature can remain constant if $\xi = 0$, or even increase in cases where $\xi < 0$~\cite{Co:2020xaf}.
-However, if $\xi > 0$, the SM temperature can reach a temperature $T_\text{max} > \Trh$~\cite{Giudice:2000ex}.
-In this work, we focus on the latter case and study PTs occurring during reheating, at a temperature $T_*$ in the range $T_\text{max} \gg T_* > \Trh$.
+However, if $\xi > 0$, the SM temperature can reach a temperature $T_\text{max} > \Trh$~\cite{Giudice:2000ex}.\footnote{If the temperature increases slowly enough, for $\xi < 0$, then a PT can occur from the true to the false minimum, as an ``inverse PT''~\cite{Barni:2024lkj}.
+We focus here only on the case where this increase is almost instantaneous, such that a PT has time to occur only when the SM temperature decreases monotonically during reheating, indicated by $\xi > 0$.} In this work, we focus on the latter case and study PTs occurring during reheating, at a temperature $T_*$ in the range $T_\text{max} \gg T_* > \Trh$.
 For later convenience, we combine Eqs.~\eqref{eq:Hubble} and~\eqref{eq:Tem} to yield the Hubble parameter as a function of the temperature